Menopause and Tinnitus: #1 Definitive Guide

 woman struggling with mood disorder, menopause and tinnitus

+The menopausal transition introduces significant hormonal changes that increase susceptibility to anxiety, depression, and stress-related disorders [8].
 Menopausal fluctuations in estrogen, a key hormone regulating both mood and sensory processing, leaves the brain more sensitive to stressors and internal stimuli.
 This increased sensitivity can create a cycle where emotional instability and tinnitus worsen each other, making management of both conditions more difficult.

 When estrogen levels decline, there is a corresponding dysregulation of the serotonin system—a critical pathway for sensory processing and emotional stability.
 Estrogen plays a key role in maintaining serotonin levels and receptor function, which help modulate neural activity in the emotional areas of the brain [9].
 As estrogen decreases, serotonin production and receptor sensitivity decline, resulting in heightened sensitivity to sensory stimuli, including tinnitus.

-This is compounded by mood instability, stress reactivity, and poor sleep quality, creating a feedback loop that intensifies tinnitus perception.
+When serotonin imbalance is compounded by mood instability, stress reactivity, and poor sleep quality, a feedback loop that intensifies tinnitus perception is created.

 Neurological FactorDescription